fastify/fastify-env/README.md

     // output: { PORT: 3000 }
 })
 ```
+Note that the `getEnvs` decorators will not be added if they already exist.

 This module is a wrapper around [env-schema](https://www.npmjs.com/package/env-schema).
 To read an `.env` file you must set `dotenv` in the options: